cerner/terra-core/packages/terra-avatar/docs/avatar.md

 # Avatar

-The avatar variant represents a person - it displays an image or initials in a circular frame.
+The `Avatar` variant represents a person - it displays an image or initials in a circular frame.
 If neither are provided, a fallback user icon displays.
+The size scales based on its consuming component's `font-size`.
+To override this, utilize the `height` and `width` props.

 ## Getting Started